 Born in the small town of Madisonville, Louisiana and raised just outside of New Orleans, Stuart Ridgel will celebrate his 28th birthday later this month.
 And just like a good many of us ballers, it all started at a birthday party…

 “I was around 10 years old when I first played paintball.
 I was invited to a childhood friends birthday party.
 I remember one game we played capture the flag and I grabbed the flag from the center 50 area and ran it back to our starting area without getting touched.
 I thought I was invincible at that moment in time, I was praised for doing that by my friends and the parents.
-That was my first experience with paintball, it was a positive experience.”
+That was my first experience with paintball.
+It was a positive experience.”

 In case you missed it, Stu and his team the Gulf Coast Hurricanes won the Division 2 World Cup back in November.
 And they did it in an impressive manner.
 After their first match which they tied, they found their rhythm.
 They finished the prelims with a 3-0-1 record landing the 3rd place seed headed into Sunday (right in front of another team who had a pretty decent coach… but I digress).
 They would dispatch their first opponent 6-2 in the Ochos followed by a mercy rule win (6-1) over the 2018 NXL Atlantic City Champions Carolina Crisis.
-They would follow that win up in the semis with another mercy rule will of 5-0 setting up their greatest challenge of the event. *Side note – Yours truly was coaching the team in the pit right next to them most of Sunday morning.
+They would follow that win up in the semis with another mercy rule win of 5-0 setting up their greatest challenge of the event. *Side note – Yours truly was coaching the team in the pit right next to them most of Sunday morning.
 The composure these guys showed was awesome to behold.
 A back and forth match, the ‘Canes were triumphant in the end winning 4-3.

 “I always wanted to start my own team and have control of a team or organization.
 After experiences with other organizations that had policies and practices I didn’t agree with, I knew I wanted to call the shots one day and have more control.
 Being one of the youngest on these other teams, I didn’t really have a voice yet but I knew I didn’t agree with the way things were.
 I eventually stopped playing with them and looked for something else.

-Then a couple years later after Aftershock and way too many 13 hour drives to Chicago.
-I decided I was going to start a team of my own.
+Then a couple years later after Aftershock and way too many 13 hour drives to Chicago, I decided I was going to start a team of my own.
 I hosted tryouts in 2015 and we had probably 30 something players (including almost all of the core D2 players) that formed the NO NAMED TEAM.
-I was just looking for like-minded players at this time to see what we were going to do and where we could compete.
+I was just looking for like-minded players at the time to see what we were going to do and where we could compete.
 You know how paintball players come and go, we lost half of them from lack of commitment before the first season.
-A couple months after the initial tryouts Matt Hamilton came to me (He was already on the no named team at this time) and told me he was opening a field, Gulf Coast Paintball and wanted to help fund a team.
+A couple months after the initial tryouts, Matt Hamilton came to me (He was already on the no named team at this time) and told me he was opening a field, Gulf Coast Paintball and wanted to help fund a team.
 He gave me an offer I couldn’t refuse and we agreed to name the team Gulf Coast Hurricanes and that’s how the Hurricanes were born.”

 And now you know.
-So Stu had seen a lot and learned a lot from teams like the Rock-It-Kids, Warped Army, and Aftershock among others (for the record, he doesn’t consider himself ever having really played professionally.)
+Stu had seen a lot and learned a lot from teams like the Rock-It-Kids, Warped Army, and Aftershock among others (for the record, he doesn’t consider himself ever having really played professionally.)